-QGIS is a free and open source application built to work with geospatial information on Windows, MacOS, Linux and BSD.
+QGIS is a free, open-source application built to work with geospatial information on Windows, MacOS, Linux, and BSD.
 This article will take you through its installation process.

 - Admin rights on your computer.

 1. Go to https://qgis.org/en/site/forusers/download.html and select the appropriate version for you.